 It seems like everyone is trying to keep fit these days.
 We’re all eating more sensibly, watching our carbs, and hitting the gym as often as possible.
 It’s a healthy trend (if you’ll pardon the pun) and one that’s well worth championing.
-However, hitting the gym is not without its hazards, and I’m not talking about pulled muscles or sprained ankles.
+However, hitting the gym is not without its hazards, and I’m not talking about a pulled muscle or a sprained ankle.

 For all of the value that your local gym or yoga studio offers, it’s also a prime hot spot for bed bugs.
 Yes, you read that right.
 Bed bugs are becoming an increasingly troublesome problem for commercial health facilities.
 If you’re one of the millions of people who like to swing by their local fitness center a couple of times a week to keep in shape you need to think about your potential exposure to these blood sucking parasites.